The story of Breakout, its origin, its creation, and what would lie beyond, is without a doubt an interesting and fascinating one.

 The Amiga version was developed and published by Discovery Software International in 1987.
 Besides its high accuracy to the original game some versions also came with a multitude of new levels and backgrounds.

-The Macintosh version were also developed and published by Discovery Software.
+The Macintosh version was also developed and published by Discovery Software.

 My favorite version of Arkanoid, the critical acclaimed Amiga version.